WordPress/gutenberg/docs/reference-guides/actions/editor-actions.md

 Allows you to hook into the editor Error Boundaries' `componentDidCatch` and gives you access to the error object.

-You can use If you want to get hold of the error object that's handled by the boundaries, i.e to send them to an external error tracking tool.
+You can use if you want to get hold of the error object that's handled by the boundaries, i.e to send them to an external error tracking tool.

 _Example_: